djcustard/GestureGAN/README.md

 This interpretation of a 1DGAN is currently training on a waveform.
 Because of the complexity of the waveform, the discriminator model usually trains to a 24% recognition of the real signal and 100-99% recognition of fake.
 I imagine this wil have a serious effect on the ability to replicate the signal.
 I am first seeking to try and make sound, then to enhance the models ability of production.

+Signals that are produced from the 1DsGAN are completely silent at the moment.
+But today I will work on this more.

 Because of my inability to be able to succesfully regenerate audio from the STFT images I recieve from Daisukelab's code, I returned to the GANSynth code.
 From reading their papers before, I understand that they are fully able to perform Audio->Spec-> Audio tasks.
 Inside their Python program, Specgrams_Helper, they define function's named "waves_to_specgrams" and "specgrams_to_waves".
 I will look into these methods soon.